GIBRALTAR | WILDLIFE ON THE ROCKS

 Gibraltar attracts thousands of visitors each year.
 Many come for its duty-free status, others to see its unique airport with a runway that separates Gibraltar from mainland Spain, and a greater number visit to see the rock and the famous monkeys and ask, how did they arrive at the European continent?

-There is sufficient fossil evidence that macaques and other primates and monkeys lived on the European continent thousands of years ago.
-Back then, however, temperatures were more humid and biodiversity was richer and different from today.
-With the cooling of the earth, many animal species migrated to the warm south or died out over time.
-The European monkeys succumbed to the same fate and found a new home in North Africa, where they spread across the Maghreb region, from Tunisia to Morocco.
+The European monkeys also found a new home in North Africa.
 Today, due to the destruction of their natural habitat, their occurrence is limited to only a few isolated populations in Morocco and Algeria, which is why they have been on the IUCN Red List of Threatened Species since 2009.
-At present, the only place where the population is not declining is Gibraltar.
+Only in Gibraltar is the population increasing.

 Read the full article in Issue 17